Check out this provocative excerpt from an old Atlantic article that popped up in my recommended reading feed:

 Despite gossip’s dodgy reputation, a surprisingly small share of it—as little as 3 to 4 percent—is actually malicious.
 And even that portion can bring people together.
 Researchers […] found that if two people share negative feelings about a third person, they are likely to feel closer to each other than they would if they both felt positively about him or her.

 It is difficult to know exactly what the writer means here by “malicious” or “negative feelings,” but the author’s point is clear.
 By gossiping with Friend 1 about Friend 2, you and Friend 1 have an intimate moment that strengthens your interpersonal bond.
 That doesn’t sound so bad, eh?

 Gossip may even make us better people.
 A team of Dutch researchers reported that hearing gossip about others made research subjects more reflective; positive gossip inspired self-improvement efforts, and negative gossip made people prouder of themselves.
 In another study, the worse participants felt upon hearing a piece of negative gossip, the more likely they were to say they had learned a lesson from it.
 Negative gossip can also have a prosocial effect on those who are gossiped about.
 Researchers at Stanford and UC Berkeley found that once people were ostracized from a group due to reputed selfishness, they reformed their ways in an attempt to regain the approval of the people they had alienated.

-Gossip, then, has a whole treasure trove of benefits.
-It can promote self-reflection, increase your self-esteem, and motivate self-reform.
+Gossip, then, can promote self-reflection, increase your self-esteem, and motivate self-reform.
 One can imagine how that might work:

 - Self-Reflection: “Well sheesh, so-and-so seems like a jerk, I wonder if I’m ever like that?”